BlazedLearning/PhishE/README.md

 You can switch some parameters in the "Configuration.txt" file without having to hardcode them, don't touch them if you don't know what you are doing; FeaturesFile: where the domain-specific features get extracted and saved as a CSV file.
 ClassificationsFile: where the final output of domains and their classifications get saved as a CSV file.
 ModelFile: the saved Machine Learning model that gets loaded to the program.
 Requests: How many googlesearch requests/domain classifications do you want per run, etc...

 If you are still struggling with dependencies, type python3 -m pip install and then the name of the library you are missing.
-There are 2 modes in this program:
+There are 2 modes in this program, you can see some examples in the modes folder.
+Walkthrough in the GUI:

 1- MISP pulling, classification, and pulling
 ![alt text](https://github.com/HadiElKarhani/PhishE/blob/main/GuidancePics/MISP_Pic.png)